-This privacy statement applies to all services of and within the Eazitax Group Ltd, and all its constituent companies and products.
+This privacy statement applies to all services of and within The Luvtax Group of Products and Eazitax Ltd t/as Drivertax, and all its constituent companies and products.
 Registered office; Unit 6 Buckingham Court Rectory Lane Loughton Essex IG10 2QZ

-The Eazitax Group is committed to protecting your information by handling it responsibly and safeguarding it using appropriate technical, administrative and physical security measures.
+The Luvtax Group of products and Eazitax Ltd t/as Drivertax, is committed to protecting your information by handling it responsibly and safeguarding it using appropriate technical, administrative and physical security measures.

 The privacy notice below explains what information we gather about you, what we use it for and who we share it with.
 It also sets out your rights and who you can contact for more information or queries.

-This information is relevant to any entity that uses any service in the Eazitax Group including and not exclusively:
+This information is relevant to any entity that uses any service in TheLuvtax Group of Products and Eazitax Ltd t/as Drivertax, including and not exclusively:

 - Tax and Accounting services